 Public speaker and strategic advisor to CEOs and senior executives on diversity, inclusion, and culture.

 Fulp is the recipient of many honors, including the Greater Boston Chamber of Commerce Distinguished Bostonian Award and the Museum of African American History’s Living Legend Award.
-Boston Business Journal listed her as one of the “50 Most Influential Bostonians,” and Boston Magazine featured her as one of the “21 Most Powerful People in Boston Business.”
+Boston Business Journal has listed her as one of the “50 Most Influential Bostonians,” and Boston Magazine featured her as one of the “21 Most Powerful People in Boston Business.”

-For people from all walks of life have equal access to the amazing opportunities that life has to offer.
+For people from all walks of life to have equal access to the amazing opportunities that life has to offer.

 To help CEOs and organizational leaders understand that diversity is a business imperative and a make-or-break requirement.
 Those who see exponential business success embrace diversity and inclusion while attracting and retaining more diverse professionals and creating workspaces where diverse professionals can thrive.

 PRAISED BY PUBLISHERS WEEKLY AND BOOKLIST

 In our fast-changing demographic landscape, companies that proactively embrace diversity in all areas of their operations will be best poised to thrive.

 In her book, Carol Fulp explores staffing trends in the US and provides a blueprint for what businesses must do to maintain their competitiveness and customer base.

 Her blueprint includes new ways to hire, pull managers together around diversity, new kinds of leadership development, and engage employees to embrace differences.